CyberCorps®: Defending America's Cyberspace logo.

 What's New?

-2. Twenty students have been enrolled in the CyberCorps program, actively participating in DEFCON, GrrCon, NCL, and numerous other cybersecurity conferences, competitions, and events.
-All expenses for these activities have been fully funded by the CyberCorps scholarship.
+2. Twenty students have been successfully enrolled in the CyberCorps program and are actively engaged in cybersecurity conferences, competitions, and events such as DEFCON, GrrCon, and NCL.
+All expenses related to these activities, along with tuition and living stipends, are fully covered by the CyberCorps scholarship.

-3. If you have any questions, please contact us at: sfs@mtu.edu
+4. If you have any questions for the CyberCorps:SFS program at Michigan Tech, please contact us at: sfs@mtu.edu

 What is CyberCorps: Scholarship for Service (SFS)?